The Applebaum Foundation Inc

 Overview

 The Applebaum Foundation Inc is a well-established private foundation founded in 1949 by Joseph Applebaum and Leila Applebaum.
-With assets exceeding $211 million and annual charitable disbursements of approximately $10.8 million (representing 92% of total expenses), the foundation represents a significant philanthropic presence in the higher education and healthcare sectors.
-The foundation operates as an endowed foundation, funding its grantmaking primarily through investment income from dividends (49.7% of revenue) and sales of assets (48.3%), rather than through soliciting donations.
-The foundation's mission centers on supporting higher education, hospitals and medical research, and Jewish organizations including welfare agencies, schools, and temple support, with some additional funding directed toward children, youth, and social services.
+With assets exceeding $211 million and annual charitable disbursements of approximately $10.1 million, the foundation represents a significant philanthropic presence in the higher education and healthcare sectors.
+The foundation operates as an endowed foundation, funding its grantmaking primarily through investment income from dividends (49.7% of 2023 revenue) and sales of assets (48.3% of 2023 revenue), rather than through soliciting donations.
+The foundation's mission centres on supporting higher education, hospitals and medical research, and Jewish organisations including welfare agencies, schools, and temple support, with some additional funding directed towards children, youth, and social services.

 Funding Priorities

-The foundation does not operate formal grant programs with applications.
-Instead, it makes discretionary grants selected by trustees to pre-identified organizations.
+The foundation does not operate formal grant programmes with applications.
+Instead, it makes discretionary grants selected by trustees to pre-identified organisations.
 Awards typically range from $22,500 to $2,200,000, with the foundation making between 28-42 grants annually.

 Priority Areas